nordic-institute/X-Road/doc/Manuals/ug-sc_x-road_signer-console_user_guide.md

 **Arguments:**
 * ***token id***: the identifier of the token.
 Use *[list-tokens](#241-list-tokens)* to look up token identifiers.
 * ***label***: the label of the key is set for SSCD devices.
 * ***algorithm***: the algorithm used by generated key, Possible values: RSA, EC.
-RSA was used by default in X-Road version before 7.6.0.
+Prior to version 7.6.0 only RSA is supported.

 **Output:** The id of the generated key.